OliverBrotchie/conveyance-cli/README.md

 ### Optional

-Then set the default shell to ZSH as it is faster than the default BASH shell.
+Set the default shell to ZSH as it is faster than the default BASH shell.

 Install ZSH using: